 18. Spend Time With Friends and Family

 While a little “Me Time” can sometimes be welcome, too much isolation isn’t necessarily a good thing.
-Spending time socializing with family and friends can benefit you in a number of ways.
-Feeling connected, loved, and valued are all key components of stability and good mental health.
+Spending time socializing with friends and family members can benefit you in a number of ways.
+Feeling connected, loved, and valued are all key components of stability and good mental and behavioral health.

-Smiling is an excellent way to keep a positive frame of mind.
+Smiling is an excellent way to keep a positive frame of mind and combat poor mental health feelings.
 It may seem too good to be true, but studies have actually shown that smiling is both a mood booster, as well as a way for our body to release endorphins and cortisol.
 Smiling can increase endurance, lower blood pressure, reduce stress, and improve pain.

 20. Be Forgiving